armory/docs/content/en/ae/armory-agent/armory-agent-install/install-agent-service-helm/index.md

 ## Chart overview

+This Helm chart replaces installing the Agent using `kubectl`.
+The chart:

 - Exposes all settings for installing the Agent service.
 - Enables you to easily deploy the Agent service with default configuration using a single command.
 - Gives you the ability to customize the service settings in a file or via the command line.